AppolinFotso/My-CodePen-Website/README.md

 # Personal Home Page  Template
 I created a personal homepage as part of my introduction to digital with
-Code Your Future.
-This repository content some basic:
+**Code Your Future**.
+This repository contains the following files:
 * HTML
 * CSS
 * JavaScript